Fundamental British Values

 At Crick Primary School, we actively promote these fundamental British values in the following ways:

 Democracy is fully embedded within the ethos of Crick Primary School, and it is of paramount importance that the children’s voices are heard.
-Both children and parents have the opportunity to express their views and opinions through regular questionnaires.
-Children have the opportunity to vote in elections within school; for the School Council members (Years 2-6), House Captains (Year 6) and for the May Queen and Herald.
+Both children and parents have the opportunity to express their views and opinions through regular questionnaires, and also through Pupil Voice lunch meetings with the Acting Head teacher.
+Children have the opportunity to vote in elections within school; for School Council members (Years 2-6), House Captains (Year 6) and for the May Queen and Herald.
 This provides the children with a good understanding that they have the ability to influence the democratic process.
 The school council members meet each term to discuss ideas and issues put forward by their class members, in order to continually improve the school through the eyes of the children.
 House Captains are actively involved in ensuring teams are available for the inter-house sports competitions and more cultural inter-house competitions such as art and music.

 Our House Captains for this academic year are: